 This question defines its concepts clearly.
 It is researchable through both qualitative and quantitative research methods.

-7 Basic Steps in Formulating a Research Problem
+7 Steps in Formulating a Research Problem

-What is the most essential part of your research project?
+What is the essential part of your research project?
 It is obviously the formulating of a research problem or selecting your research topic.
-This is because of the quality & relevancy of your research work completely depends on it.
+This is because the quality & relevancy of your research work completely depends on it.
 The process of formulating a research problem requires a series of steps.
 Look at 7 basic steps in formulating a research problem.

 1. Identify the Broad Study Area

-This is a great idea to thinking about the subject area of your interest.
+This is a great idea to think about the subject area of your interest.
 You should identify the field in which you would like to work a long time after your academic study or graduation.
 It will help you tremendously to get an interesting research topic.
-For example- if you do graduation in sociology, you must decide your research study area in sociology.
+For example- if you do graduation in sociology, you must decide on your research study area in sociology.
 You might choose social problems like unemployment, road accident, community health, HIV/AIDS, etc.

 2. Dissect the Broad Study Area into Subareas

 In this stage, you need to dissect and specify your research broad study area into some subareas.
 You would consult with your supervisor in this regard.
 Write down subareas.
-For example- if you select unemployment as your broad study area, then dissect it into unemployment & social stability, unemployment & crime, unemployment & individual frustration, etc. In this case, your research title maybe how unemployment produces criminal activities.
+For example- if you select unemployment as your broad study area, dissect it into unemployment & social stability, unemployment & crime, unemployment & individual frustration, etc. In this case, your research title may be how unemployment produces criminal activities.
 Or how it creates frustration in mind among unemployed people.

-3. Mark-up your Interest
+3. Mark up your Interest